sophiefuu/Sophie_Portfolio/README.md

 ## [Project 1: Explainable AI]
 User trust building through explainability in image classification tasks as part of skin cancer diagnosis app.

 This included the following:
-* Trained CNN model to classify skin images
+* Training of CNN model to classify skin images
-* Implemented post-hoc explainability methods like LIME, ExMachina and occlusion
+* Implementing post-hoc explainability methods like LIME, ExMachina and occlusion
-* Created web application for user tests to find best explainability methods for trust-building
+* Creating a web application for user tests to find best explainability methods for trust-building

 ![](/image/Concept2.PNG)